skills/deploy-to-azure/README.md

 [![start-course](https://user-images.githubusercontent.com/1221423/235727646-4a590299-ffe5-480d-8cd5-8194ea184546.svg)](https://github.com/new?template_owner=skills&template_name=deploy-to-azure&owner=%40me&name=skills-deploy-to-azure&description=My+clone+repository&visibility=public)

 1. Right-click **Start course** and open the link in a new tab.
-2. In the new tab, follow the prompts to create a new repository.
-For owner, we recommend your personal account.
+2. In the new tab, most of the prompts will automatically fill in for you.
+   - For owner, choose your personal account or an organization to host the repository.
+   - We recommend creating a public repository, as private repositories will [use Actions minutes](https://docs.github.com/en/billing/managing-billing-for-github-actions/about-billing-for-github-actions).
+   - Scroll down and click the **Create repository** button at the bottom of the form.
 3. After your new repository is created, wait about 20 seconds, then refresh the page.
 Follow the step-by-step instructions in the new repository's README.

 </details>